feathers-studio/comptime.ts/README.md

 1. **My comptime expression was not replaced**

     - Check that the import has `{ type: "comptime" }`
-    - Ensure the expression is JSON-serializable
+    - Ensure the expression is JSON-serialisable
     - Verify all dependencies are available at compile time

 1. **Build time too slow**